conan-io/docs/creating_packages/getting_started.rst

 - Installs the package, forcing it to be built from the sources.
 - Moves to the *test_package* folder and creates a temporary *build* folder.
 - Executes the :command:`conan install ..`, to install the requirements of the *test_package/conanfile.py*.
-Note that it will build "Hello" from the sources.
+Note that it will build "hello" from the sources.
 - Builds and launches the *example* consuming application, calling the *test_package/conanfile.py* ``build()`` and ``test()`` methods respectively.